bbauska/W3Cx-5of5/README.md

 1.  addEventListener(type_of_event, callback_function)
 </pre>

-In the example below, the type of event is a &apos;click&apos;, and the callback function is the part in bold:
+<p>In the example below, the type of event is a &apos;click&apos;, and the callback
+function is the part in bold:</p>

 <pre>
 1.  function(evt) {